Grigory Vorobiev: Biography

 He worked closely with athletes and the coaching staff on the sports techniques and developing specific training programs while being responsible for the overall health of the athletes.
 He constantly traveled with the team for training sessions and competitions.

 He headed medical services for the entire Soviet Delegation during 1968 Summer Olympics in Mexico, 1980 Winter Olympics in Lake Placid and 1976 Summer Olympics in Montreal.
 Numerous times he was an IAAF medical delegate for large Athletic events.
 He received his Ph.D. in the area of foot biomechanics.

 He was interviewed by New York Times before the 2016 Olympics about Russian doping programs.
 Dr. Vorobiev denies State sponsored steroid initiatives during his tenure as Head Team Doctor that ended after 1996 Atlanta Olympics.
 He states that doping use was grass roots in nature, initiated by individual athletes and their coaches.
 People such as Dr. Sergei Portugalov via his position as head of Biochemical Laboratories of the Ministry of Sports, aided this new black market of performance-enhancing steroids.
 The promise of results via illicit gains allowed many of those in power to turn their heads.
 After many years of resisting Sergei Portugalov's efforts to introduce steroid use within the Soviet athletic program, Dr. Vorobiev was fired for alleged cooperation with IAAF for providing the formula for supplement called Phenotropil.
 Sergei Portugalov linked this act with disqualification Russian race walker medalist in his memo to the Ministry of Sport.
 The dismissal of Grigory Vorobiev as Head Doctor enabled Portugalov easier access to athletes and coaches that was previously safeguarded by Dr. Vorobiev.
 Later on the Court of Arbitration for Sports (CAS) suspended Dr Sergei Portugalov for life for supplying athletes with banned substances.

 Dr. Vorobiev became actively involved in junior and children's sport.
 He frequently lectured and gave speeches on preventative medicine and high performance training.
 He consulted individual athletes, sports enthusiasts and patients e.g. Mikhail Youzhny (tennis), Anastasia Volochkova (ballerina).

 He moved to the United States in 2011 to be close to his son's family.
-He passed away peacefully at his home in Chicago in November 2019.
+He died at his home in Chicago in November 2019.